kislayabhi/kislayabhi.github.io/_posts/2023-4-23-Leadership-experience.md

 - Work
 ---

 Leadership makes you responsible.
 This is what I am realizing.
 And it is forcing me to think about the dual nature of any work.
-Till now all the work that I did as Senior software developer - all my energy was spent in figuring out what I am getting out of the process.
+Until now, in all the work that I did as a Senior software developer, my energy was spent on figuring out what "I" am learning out of this process.
 As time progressed, and I studied Vedanta and Vivekananda on the side, I started realizing that this has been a very limited way to think about life.
-And a very selfish one - the outcome of which generally results in great dissatisfaction.
+And a very selfish one the outcome of which generally results in great dissatisfaction.
+Some of these conclusions are things I can very clearly relate to the role of leadership, for I recently got promoted as the Team Lead, where I started leading a team of software devs of varying experience and proficiencies.

-Prove this from your deep experience to excel in Computer Vision and ML -- and how after spending 4 years on it - I came to realize that it doesn't have any joy in it.
+If we keep the current leadership role aside, just to prove this from your deep experience to excel in Computer Vision and ML -- and how after spending 4 years on it - I came to realize that it doesn't have any joy in it.
 I hit an extremely high wall.
 Then through Vedanta, it became painstakingly evident to me that this "I" which I was thinking to be just this person Abhijeet - is not true.
 Rather this I is Infinite.
 There is no start nor any end to this I. That it is beginningless and it is deathless.
 Or to simplify this succinctly - I is Universal.
 The world that I see through my eyes is also I. How weird!
 The duality was an appearance - there is no distinction between this world and myself.
 It is the same reality!